Along the Rhine in the Armadillo, a solar and muscle powered quadricycle/cargo bike/velomobile

-Of course you also get to see a lot of other domestic animals and wildlife when riding in the countryside, but didn’t take the time to photograph them all.
+Of course, you also get to see a lot of other domestic animals and wildlife when riding in the countryside but didn’t take the time to photograph them all.

 We are already selling the Armadillo platform as a logistics vehicle, so it has been thoroughly tested and verified earlier, but not as a touring cycle.
 But also here it worked flawlessly.
-The seat is as comfy as can be, the suspension works as it should, and the stability is high enough to allow for high speed, last second path choices when following GPS.
-The Bafang Max 250 watt electric assist is high torque (80 Nm) which meant good pulling strength when accelerating from standstill, and also made it really easy to maintain cruising speed of 25 km/h, which means that you are overtaking 95 % of other cyclists.
+The seat is as comfy as can be, the suspension works as it should, and the stability is high enough to allow for high speed, last-second path choices when following GPS.
+The Bafang Max 250 watt electric assist is high torque (80 Nm) which meant good pulling strength when accelerating from a standstill, and also made it really easy to maintain a cruising speed of 25 km/h, which means that you are overtaking 95 % of other cyclists.

-Also the solar panel that we started testing (thank you Göteborg Energi!) on this trip worked better than we could hope for.
-On the best day it provided for about 60 km of full assist riding.
+Also, the solar panel that we started testing (thank you Göteborg Energi!) on this trip worked better than we could hope for.
+On the best day, it provided for about 60 km of full assist riding.
 With some more optimisation I think it will be possible to reach 80 km on sunny days, and 40 km och cloudy.

 A small improvement area was also found: The battery is mounted in a low center of gravity, out of the way position.
-That is good, but it also makes it a bit difficult to reach, which becomes a little nuisance when changing battery.
+That is good, but it also makes it a bit difficult to reach, which becomes a little nuisance when changing the battery.